spotify/docker-cassandra/README.md

 In the box
 ---
+* **spotify/cassandra**

-* **cassandra-singlenode:** This is probably the image you want, it runs a one-node Cassandra cluster.
+  This is probably the image you want, it runs a one-node Cassandra cluster.
+  Built from the `cassandra` directory.

+* **spotify/cassandra:cluster**

+  Runs a Cassandra cluster.
+Expects `CASSANDRA_SEEDS` and `CASSANDRA_TOKEN` env variables to be set.
+  If `CASSANDRA_SEEDS` is not set, node acts as its own seed.
+If `CASSANDRA_TOKEN` is not set, the container will not run.
+Built from the `cassandra-cluster` directory.

+* **spotify/cassandra:base**

+  The base image with an unconfigured Cassandra installation.
+You probably don't want to use this directly.
+Built from the `cassandra-base` directory.

 Notes
 ---